wingkeileung/ToDoApp-ReactNative/README.md

 # ToDoApp-ReactNative
-To-do List app with ReactNative
+To-do List app with ReactNative & Firebase

 Goal:
 To continue to learn and play with the basics of React Native.
 By no mean this is a fancy app as